GlobalRepCentre/back-and-forth/README.md

 Here's how to deploy a public instance of Back & Forth on a virtual machine:

-1. First, in VS Code, choose Terminal > Run Task > Build Production Docker Image It should eventually say `Successfully tagged back-and-forth:latest`
-1. Test the image: go to Terminal > Run Task > Run Back & Forth (Verification)
-1. Go to http://localhost:3333/ and make sure everything is working.
-1. Back in the VS Code Terminal, press CTRL-C to stop the verification container.

 1. Using any cloud VM provider (AWS, DigitalOcean, Linode, etc.), provision an Ubuntu 20.04 LTS VM, with at least 512 MB of RAM (1+ GB recommended).
    Note the VM's IP address.